Eustrain/Experimental-Design/README.md

 # Experimental-Design
- #these are the basic design
+ ### these are function that perform the basics designs:
   **CRD
   **RCBD
   the output are anova, means and coefficient of variation